 Resume the next iteration of the enclosing for, while, until, or select loop.
-If n is specified, resume at the nth enclosing loop. n must be $\ddagger 1$.
+If n is specified, resume at the nth enclosing loop. n must be ≥ 1 .
 If n is greater than the number of enclosing loops, the last enclosing loop (the "top-level" loop) is resumed.
-The return value is 0 unless the shell is not executing a loop when continue is executed.
+The return value is 0 unless n is not greater than or equal to 1.

-declare [-afFirtx] [-p] [name[=value] ...]
+declare [-aAfFilrtux] [-p] [name[=value] ...]

-typeset [-afFirtx] [-p] [name[=value] ...]
+typeset [-aAfFilrtux] [-p] [name[=value] ...]

 Declare variables and/or give them attributes.
 If no names are given then display the values of variables.
 The $-\mathbf{p}$ option will display the attributes and values of each name.
-When $-\mathbf{p}$ is used, additional options are ignored.
+When $-\mathbf{p}$ is used with name arguments, additional options are ignored.
+When $-\mathbf{p}$ is supplied without name arguments, it will display the attributes and values of all variables having the attributes specified by the additional options.
+If no other options are supplied with $-\mathbf{p}$, declare will display the attributes and values of all shell variables.
+The $-\mathbf{f}$ option will restrict the display to shell functions.
 The $-\mathbf{F}$ option inhibits the display of function definitions; only the function name and attributes are printed.
 If the extdebug shell option is enabled using shopt, the source file name and line number where the function is defined are displayed as well.
-The -F option implies -f.
+The $-\mathbf{F}$ option implies $-\mathbf{f}$.
 The following options can be used to restrict output to variables with the specified attribute or to give variables attributes:

-- -a Each name is an array variable (see Arrays above). - -f Use function names only. - -i The variable is treated as an integer; arithmetic evaluation (see ARITHMETIC EVALUA-TION) is performed when the variable is assigned a value. - -r Make names readonly.
+- -a Each name is an indexed array variable (see Arrays above). - -A Each name is an associative array variable (see Arrays above). - -f Use function names only. - -i The variable is treated as an integer; arithmetic evaluation (see ARITHMETIC EVALUA-TION above) is performed when the variable is assigned a value. - -I When the variable is assigned a value, all upper-case characters are converted to lower-case.
+The upper-case attribute is disabled. - -r Make names readonly.
 These names cannot then be assigned values by subsequent assignment statements or unset. - -t Give each name the trace attribute.
 Traced functions inherit the DEBUG and RETURN traps from the calling shell.
-The trace attribute has no special meaning for variables. - -x Mark names for export to subsequent commands via the environment.
+The trace attribute has no special meaning for variables. - -u When the variable is assigned a value, all lower-case characters are converted to uppercase.
+The lower-case attribute is disabled. - -x Mark names for export to subsequent commands via the environment.

-Using '+' instead of '-' turns off the attribute instead, with the exception that +a may not be used to destroy an array variable.
+Using '+' instead of '-' turns off the attribute instead, with the exceptions that +a may not be used to destroy an array variable and +r will not remove the readonly attribute.
 When used in a function, makes each name local, as with the local command.
 If a variable name is followed by =value, the value of the variable is set to value.
-The return value is 0 unless an invalid option is encountered, an attempt is made to define a function using -f foo=bar, an attempt is made to assign a value to a readonly variable, an attempt is made to assign a value to an array variable without using the compound assignment syntax (see Arrays above), one of the names is not a valid shell variable name, an attempt is made to turn off readonly status for a readonly variable, an attempt is made to turn off array status for an array variable, or an attempt is made to display a non-existent function with -f.
+The return value is 0 unless an invalid option is encountered, an attempt is made to define a function using -f foo=bar, an attempt is made to a ssign a value to a readonly variable, an attempt is made to assign a value to an array variable without using the compound assignment syntax (see Arrays above), one of the names is not a valid shell variable name, an attempt is made to turn off readonly status for a readonly variable, an attempt is made to display a non-existent function with -f.

-dirs [-clpv] [+n] [-n]
+dirs [+n] [-n] [-cplv]